srotya/linea/README.md

 ### Sample Code

-This is how simple it is to build a topology with Linea
+This is how simple it is to build a topology with Linea.

 ```
 Map<String, String> conf = new HashMap<>();